avallbona/Impostor/README.rst

 Installation
 ------------
+Impostor won't work, if you are not using Django's auth system.
+It currently also assumes that you use username to identify your users and not something else (like email).

 First install impostor app files as you would any other Django app.
 Next some changes to your Django settings file are in order.
 To AUTHENTICATION_BACKENDS add:

     ``'impostor.backend.AuthBackend'``

 This will add impostor auth backend to other backends.
+AUTHENTICATION_BACKENDS is a tuple listing backends that you need to add if you don't have it yet.
 Also add 'impostor' app to INSTALLED APPS.

 Run 'python manage.py syncdb' to create needed table and you are set.